dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 knowledge gleaned from each individual's experience back through the rest of society to help us discover:

-#### Whether it's possible for society to evolve to live in ways that are different in statistically signficant ways
+#### Whether it's possible for society to evolve to live in ways that are different in statistically signficant ways?

-#### Which direction(s) we should choose to evolve if we are going to explore the potentials for life
+#### Which direction(s) we should choose to evolve if we are going to explore the potentials for life?

-#### How much variation is needed to understand whether various directions in these high-dimensional spaces have been sufficiently explored
+#### How much variation is needed to understand whether various directions in these high-dimensional spaces have been sufficiently explored or could be explored faster?

 #### [Kino's Journey: The Beautiful World](www.crunchyroll.com/kinos-journey-the-beautiful-world-the-animated-series)